 Iowa workers' compensation benefits and disability benefits can play a significant role in the amount of compensation that an injured worker receives.
 When a person says disability, there can be a few different types of disability such as:

-2. Short term disability and long term disability - these are insurance policies often purchased through an employer that can provide benefits, but usually will provide little, if any benefits, to a person who is already receiving workers' compensation benefits.
+These are insurance policies often purchased through an employer that can provide benefits, but usually will provide little, if any benefits, to a person who is already receiving workers' compensation benefits.
 There is usually what is called an offset that reduces the amount of disability benefits available.
 There are many different policies, but it is common for short-term disability to last 6 to 12 months at which time you have to qualify for long term disability.
 Qualifying for long term disability benefits is usually more difficult and may require you to file for Social Security disability.

-3. Accidental death and dismemberment - these disability policies will pay a set amount of money if someone dies or loses an arm, vision in an eye, etc.
+These disability policies will pay a set amount of money if someone dies or loses an arm, vision in an eye, etc.

 What Should I Do About Disability if I Have a Workers' Compensation Case?

 Here are some pointers in dealing with disability benefits in a workers' compensation case in Iowa: